shermpay/mlj/doc/dev.md

 Unit tests for `lang`, `type`, `core` namespace.

 ### Todos
+- Work on generic types
+- Work on stdlib
 - Work on `compile` namespace
 - Learn about `Local Type Inference`, attempt to implement it with `core.logic`